Darejan of Kakheti, Queen of Imereti: Death

 Imereti remained in a state of anarchy.
 In 1668, Aslan, the pasha of Akhaltsikhe, motivated partly by a bribe offered by Darejan and partly the massacre of the Turkish soldiers at Kutaisi, marched into Imereti, placed Darejan and Vakhtang on the thrones, and plundered much of the country.
 The royal couple did not long survive their restoration.
 Different accounts are given of the manner of their deaths.
-According to the 18th-century Georgian historian Prince Vakhushti, certain of the nobles of Imereti persuaded Darejan's vizier Khosia Lashkhishvili to kill her.
+According to the 18th-century Georgian historian Prince Vakhushti of Kartli, certain of the nobles of Imereti persuaded Darejan's vizier Khosia Lashkhishvili to kill her.
 According to this version, Khosia murdered her with a spear as she was doing her hair while other conspirators dispatched her husband Vakhtang in the square outside.
 The French traveler Jean Chardin relates, on the other hand, that the vizier lured Darejan to his apartment where Darejan was then stabbed to death.
 Following Chardin, Darejan's husband was held until the arrival of the blind Bagrat, the legitimate monarch, who had his hand guided as he stabbed the usurper repeatedly, exclaiming, "Traitor, you had my eyes put out; I shall tear out your heart!"
 Yet another 18th-century Georgian source, the anonymous Paris Chronicle, reports that Khosia Akhvlediani conspired with Prince Sekhnia Chkheidze to attack her while they were discussing state affairs in the presence of Bishop Sophron of Gelati.
 Khosia wounded the queen in her breast with a musket shot, then tied her up and bribed the Turkish garrison soldiers to allow him to stab her to death in the castle gateway.
 In the meantime, her husband Vakhtang was beheaded.
 The couple were interred at the Church of All Saints in Kutaisi.
 A year later, Darejan was afforded a royal burial at the Gelati Monastery.